 It will come as no surprise to you that I cook a lot.
 The recipes on my blog and in my cookbooks represent only a tiny percentage of the recipes that get planned, tested and cooked.
 Some recipes I save for another post or to go in a future book, some just don’t work no matter how many times I cook them.
 Others are nearly there but still need work, while there are some that I cook so often that I make them completely on auto-pilot.
 Out of the many recipes that I cook, the one that gets requested the most often is also one of the very oldest.
 A recipe that I have been cooking as far back as I can remember.
 New Zealand Peanut Brownies.

-The humble New Zealand Peanut Brownie is probably baked in every household in New Zealand, and I think, one of New Zealand’s best kept secrets.
-With origins in the Edmonds cookbook, first published in 1908 they are quite different to the famed American brownie, despite sharing a name, though they are both salty, sweet and deeply chocolatey.
+Humble New Zealand Peanut Brownies are probably baked in every household in New Zealand, and I think, one of New Zealand’s best kept secrets.
+With origins in the Edmonds cookbook, first published in 1908, they are quite different to the famed American brownie, despite sharing a name, though they are both salty, sweet and deeply chocolatey.
 Peanut Brownies are more of a cookie (that’s a biscuit where I come from) and while some people like theirs extra crunchy, I have perfected my recipe over the years to make them soft, chewy, and utterly moreish.

 This sort of food is pure nostalgia for me, and the smell of warm Peanut Brownies, fresh out of the oven transports me straight back to childhood.
 Like all warm cookies, best enjoyed with an icy cold glass of milk.
 They are quick and easy to make and are ready to eat in around half an hour after the cookie-craving strikes.